 If you suffered an injury in an accident at a construction site, contact our construction site accident lawyers to schedule a free case evaluation.
 We can provide you with a fair and honest assessment of the merits of your claim.
 If we represent you, we will do everything necessary to build a strong case to recover the compensation to which you should be entitled.

-Construction injury attorneys may help you to recover damages for the losses that you have incurred because of your accident including your past and future medical costs and your income losses.
-If a third party was partially to blame, a lawyer may file an injury lawsuit against the third party to recover damages for your noneconomic losses, such as pain and suffering and the loss of life’s pleasures in addition to your economic losses.
+If a third party was partially to blame, a lawyer may file an injury lawsuit against the third party to recover damages for your non-economic losses, such as pain and suffering and the loss of life’s pleasures in addition to your economic losses.
 If you lost your loved one in a construction site accident, an attorney may file a wrongful death claim on your behalf.
-Our team of dedicated attorneys will get to work quickly on your claim, so you can get back on your feet sooner.
+Our team of dedicated construction injury attorneys will get to work quickly on your claim, so you can get back on your feet sooner.

 Building a strong claim begins with a thorough and in-depth investigation.
 Our lawyers, investigators, and experts understand how to investigate construction accidents to uncover vital evidence to support your claim.
 We work quickly so that the evidence will be preserved.
 It is very important for you to retain a construction injury lawyer as soon as possible following an accident so that critical evidence can be identified and preserved.